aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 - O3: Ozone,
 - PM10: particulate matter, which are coarse particles with a diameter between 2.5 and 10 micrometers (μm)

-From what I understand, an index is computed for each of these three pollutants, and the air pollution index corresponds a combination of these three values.
+From what I understand, an index is computed for each of these three pollutants, and the air pollution index corresponds to a combination of these three values.
 So the pollution index will keep being large if any of these pollutant concentrations remain large.

 Now theses pollutants have very different origins: NO2 is mainly related to road traffic and other fossil fuel combustion processes, PM10 to wood heating (in the suburb), agriculture,...
 O3 is more complex; here is a quote from [wikipedia](https://en.wikipedia.org/wiki/Ozone#Ozone_air_pollution):

 > Ozone precursors are a group of pollutants, predominantly those emitted during the combustion of fossil fuels.
 Ground-level ozone pollution (tropospheric ozone) is created near the Earth's surface by the action of daylight UV rays on these precursors.
 The ozone at ground level is primarily from fossil fuel precursors, but methane is a natural precursor, and the very low natural background level of ozone at ground level is considered safe.

-And of course these levels of pollution also depends on the weather.
-A cold weather may yield more PM10 pollution due to heating.
-A sunny weather may increase the level of ozone pollution, while some rain may "clean" the particles, I guess.
+And of course these levels of pollution also depends on the weather conditions.
+A cold weather may yield a larger PM10 concentration due to heating.
+A sunny weather may increase the level of ozone concentration, while some rain may "clean" the particles, I guess.
 So many factors contribute to air pollution.

 Concerning the first part of 2020, let's try to compare the above pollution values with the ones recorded in the 2 previous years.